chinapedia/wikipedia.abstract.en/Page/Eastern_Orthodox_Church.md

 Adherents

-DISTRIBUTION OF EASTERN ORTHODOX CHRISTIANS IN THE WORLD BY COUNTRY: |211x211px Politics, wars, persecutions, oppressions, and related potential threats[43] can make precise counts of Orthodox membership difficult to obtain at best in some regions.
+Politics, wars, persecutions, oppressions, and related potential threats[43] can make precise counts of Orthodox membership difficult to obtain at best in some regions.
 Historically, forced migrations have also altered demographics in relatively short periods of time.
 The most reliable estimates currently available number Orthodox adherents at around 200 million worldwide,[44] making Eastern Orthodoxy the second largest Christian communion in the world after the Catholic Church.[45]
 The numerous Protestant groups in the world, if taken all together, outnumber the Eastern Orthodox, but they differ theologically and do not form a single communion.[46]
 According to the 2015 Yearbook of International Religious Demography, the Eastern Orthodox population in 2010 decreased to 4% of the global population from 7.1% of the global population in 1910.
 According to the same source, in terms of the total Christian population, the relative percentages were 12.2% and 20.4% respectively.[47]
 According to the Pew Research Center, the Eastern Orthodox share of the world's total Christian population was 12% in 2011.[48]

 Most members today are concentrated in Eastern Europe and Asian Russia, in addition to significant minorities in Central Asia and the Levant, although Eastern Orthodoxy has spread into a global religion towards Western Europe and the New World, with churches in most countries and major cities.
 The adherents constitute the largest single religious faith in the world's largest country—Russia,[49] where roughly half of Eastern Orthodox Christians live.
 They are the majority religion in Ukraine,[50][51] Romania,[52] Belarus,[53] Greece,[54] Serbia,[55] Bulgaria,[56] Moldova,[57] Georgia,[58] North Macedonia,[59] Cyprus,[60] and Montenegro;[61] they also dominate in the disputed territories of Abkhazia, South Ossetia and Transnistria.
 Significant minorities of Eastern Orthodox are present in Bosnia and Herzegovina (absolute majority in Republika Srpska),[62] Latvia,[63] Estonia,[64] Kazakhstan,[65] Kyrgyzstan,[66] Lebanon,[67] Albania, Syria,[68] and many other countries.